waqorg/alx-system_engineering-devops/0x02-shell_redirections/README.md

-TASK 0.
-Where am I?
-Task 0 Write a script that prints “Hello, World”
+Task 1 Write a script that displays a confused smiley